Waiʻanae Coast Comprehensive Health Center: Continuing history/heritage, 2001–2007

 2005: The health center received federal recognition as a formal research review board to protect and provide oversight for community-based research.
 The Waipahu Clinic moves into larger facilities, from the Waipahu Civic Center to its new location at the Waipahu Filipino Community (Fil-Com) Center.
 The health center generated $300,000 at its first fundraising event, A Tribute to the Spirit of Community.
 The event was held to raise funds for its three-story medical and training building.
 The event honored Senator Daniel Inouye, Stephen MacMillan (CEO of the James and Abigail Campbell Foundation), Bill Wilson (President of Hawaiian Dredging Construction Company) and Chuck Wothke (one of the founders of the health center).
 Champion golfer Vijay Singh donates $25,000 to the health center.
 He was also the winner of the Sony Open.

 2006: The health center held a blessing and open house for its newest clinic, Malama Ola, which is a model of clinic redesign providing integrative health services.
 Services include primary care, acupuncture, nutrition management, behavioral health and a fitness gym.
 A new employee training graduated competencies program was initiated to focus on upgrading skills and promoting career ladder advancement.
 The Hawaii Psychological Association awarded the health center its Psychologically Healthy Workplace Award.
 The health center was ranked as the largest non-profit service provider in the state of Hawaii.
 The 2nd annual Spirit of Community fundraiser honored Senator Daniel Akaka and his wife Millie Akaka who has served as the Capital Campaign chairs for the health center's capital campaign.
 Also honored was one of the founders of the health center, Aunty Agnes Cope.
 Scenic Hawaii presented the health center with the 2006 Betty Crocker Landscape award of excellence in the Professional Gardens category.
 First Hawaiian Bank Foundation provides a $150,000 grant to the health center for its three-story medical and training building capital campaign.
 McInerny Foundation grants $100,000 award to the health center's capital campaign.

-2007: The Wai‘anae Health Academy increased its reach by partnering with Windward Community College to bring Agricultural Technology Program to the community.
+2007: The Waiʻanae Health Academy increased its reach by partnering with Windward Community College to bring Agricultural Technology Program to the community.
 WCCHC was also selected to be one of 10 community health centers throughout the nation to house the new medical school program for A.T.
 Still University School of Osteopathic Medicine in Arizona.
 Ten medical students began their 3 years of community based training on site in July 2008.
 Medical student candidates are identified from the community with the hope they will return to practice medical care in their hometown.
 Kupuna Council and Native Hawaiian Traditional Healers recognized by State Legislature for perpetuating the art of Native Hawaiian Healing.
 Groundbreaking took place for the 3-story Harry and Jeanette Weinberg Family Medical Building.